Grow Baby Grow

 Every pregnant mom must be informed of how COVID-19 is impacting her hospital and how these changes may impact her carefully thought out birth plan.

-If you are planning on breastfeeding your baby, for information on how COVID-19 may impact breastfeeding, contact your local hospital, breastfeeding center or visit the Breastfeeding Center of Charleston on Facebook for the most current guidelines.
+If you are planning on breastfeeding your baby, for information on how COVID-19 may impact breastfeeding, contact your local hospital, breastfeeding center or visit the Newborn Centers of Charleston for the most current guidelines.

 When to Seek Medical Attention